 Students in grades 6-12 have opportunities to connect with peers and grow in their faith at Messiah Church with several youth programs.
 Wednesdays are about fellowship: we offer dinner from 6:30 pm as part of “Open Youth Room,” and youth groups immediately follow (7-8 pm).
-On Sunday mornings, Confirmation (9:30 am) and Sunday School (10:30 am) classes provide opportunities for students to study scripture and what it means to follow Jesus and be part of the Church.6-8th grade Sunday School
+On Sunday mornings, Confirmation (9:30 am) and Sunday School (8:45 and 10:30 am) classes provide opportunities for students to study scripture and what it means to follow Jesus and be part of the Church.6-8th grade Sunday School

 What does being a follower of Christ look like?
 How can we be more like Jesus every day?
 Each week middle schoolers look at how our attitudes and actions reflect Christ through a video teaching the day’s lesson, small and large group conversations, and lots of fun games.